AN/SPS-48: History

-The NTDS Technical and Operational Requirements, written in 1956, called for two radar systems: a three-dimensional search radar with a range of more than 200 miles that can turn over targets to missile and gun radars, and a two-dimensional long-range search radar able to detect relatively small targets at ranges over 250 miles, which can hand targets to the three-dimensional radar once they enter its range.
+The Naval Tactical Data System (NTDS) Technical and Operational Requirements, written in 1956, called for two radar systems: a three-dimensional search radar with a range of more than 200 miles that can turn over targets to missile and gun radars, and a two-dimensional long-range search radar able to detect relatively small targets at ranges over 250 miles, which can hand targets to the three-dimensional radar once they enter its range.
 The former eventually became the AN/SPS-48; the latter became the AN/SPS-49.

 Development of the SPS-48 in particular started in 1960 in response to shortcomings of the AN/SPS-39.
 A development contract for two service models (XN-1 and XN-2) was awarded in June 1960.
 XN-1 completed system testing in April 1962 and was operated until December 1962 to collect reliability data ashore.
 XN-2 was delivered July 1962 and installed aboard for shipboard evaluation.